| Fighting To WinThe Ontario Coalition Against Poverty

 uses these tactics but, if they are not successful, they are prepared

+to take it to another level.
 This is where "direct action casework" comes in where

 OCAP members physically prevent authorities from evicting or deporting